Cybersnake223/Hypr/README.md

 ## ⚡ Installation

 > [!CAUTION]
 > The installer backs up existing files before overwriting them, but **only for paths present in this repo**.
 No unrelated configs are touched.
-Back up your own files first if you're unsure.
+Always review with `--dry-run` first if you're unsure.

-### Quick Install (Recommended)
+### Quick Install

 ```bash
 git clone https://github.com/Cybersnake223/Hypr